MagNording/RecipeWebsite/README.md

 [Emanuel Sleyman](https://github.com/EmSley77), [Depinder Kaur](https://github.com/DepiKaur) and [Magnus Nording](https://github.com/MagNording)

 ## Project documentation:
-This project contains a components folder.
+This project contains a source folder `src` which further contains the following-
+* `components` folder
+* `pages` folder
+* `App.jsx`, `App.css` and `main.jsx` files

+Each of the above is explained below.

+## Components
 Each component has its own .jsx file and .css file.

-To find the components folder, follow
+Navigate to the components folder as follows-

 `Project` --> `src` --> `components`

-I) In the components folder, the following components can be found-
+I) Within the components folder, the following sub-folders can be found (each of which contains respective components)-

 1) ### Categories
 * <b>CategoriesBar</b> is parent to the `AvailableCategories` component and uses it to get value for the selected category (if any category is selected by user).